The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

 How to Chalk Paint a Hutch or China Cabinet

-More Posts Related to my China Cabinet Restoration:
+More Posts Related to My White China Cabinet Makeover:

 Buying a brand new china cabinet can cost you well over $1000 but you can spend less than $100 by refinishing a china cabinet or hutch yourself.
 Plus, you get to add your own specific style!
-Now, head out to your local used furniture store or check Facebook Marketplace for a piece that has serious potential.
+Now, head out to your local used furniture store or thrift store and use this tutorial to turn it into a statement piece.
 And as you are looking, remember God sees the same potential in you, loving you not for what you will one day become but how you are right now!

 What are your thoughts, my friend?
 Do you think the makeover was worth it?
 Can you relate to what it feels like to be broken?
 I love to hear your thoughts!
 Scroll down to leave a comment and I WILL reply! ❤️